 Are Tummy Tucks for Men Too?

 The question is sometimes asked, “Do men get tummy tucks?”
-As most people know, the common reason to have tummy tuck surgery is to tighten the extra skin and remove the fat that can accumulate on the abdomen after one or more pregnancies.
+As most people know, the common reason to have a tummy tuck in Portland is to tighten the extra skin and remove the fat that can accumulate on the abdomen after one or more pregnancies.
 These are problems that usually cannot be corrected simply with diet and exercise.
 Since men don’t get pregnant, it can be hard to understand why a male tummy tuck would be needed.

 When Tummy Tuck Surgery Is Appropriate for Men